ManimCommunity/manim/docs/source/installation/jupyter.rst

    can create these notebooks by using Jupyter notebooks with a local installation of Manim, or also by working in our pre-existing `interactive tutorial environment <https://try.manim.community/>`__.
 #.
-In the same directory containing your notebooks, you need to add a
+In the same directory containing your notebooks, add a
    file named ``Dockerfile`` with the following content:

    .. code-block:: dockerfile